Gaithersburg, MD, June 22, 2009 – Riders hoping to qualify for the 51st

 Oct.
 22-27, 2019, Capital One Arena, Washington, DC

 Established in 1958, the Washington International Horse Show is one of the most prestigious and entertaining equestrian events in North America.
-More than 26,000 spectators attend the six-day show, which includes Olympic-level competition along with community and charity events.
+More than 26,300 spectators attend the six-day show, which includes Olympic-level competition along with community and charity events.
 More than 500 top horses and riders come to D.C. from all over the globe to jump for more than a half a million dollars in prize money.
-Highlights include the $135,000 Longines Jumping FEI World Cup™ Washington for the President's Cup, presented by Events DC (Saturday night), the $25,000 Land Rover Puissance high jump on Military Night, the Lindsay Maxwell Charitable Fund WIHS Equitation Finals, and Kids' Day, a free, fun and educational community event (Saturday).
+Highlights include the $135,000 Longines FEI Jumping World Cup™ Washington for the President's Cup presented by Events DC, the $25,000 Land Rover Puissance high jump on Military Night, the Lindsay Maxwell Charitable Fund WIHS Equitation Finals, and Kids' Day, a free, fun and educational community event.

 WIHS, an official USEF Heritage Competition, is rated CSI4*-W by the Fédération Equestre Internationale, the world governing body for horse sports.

 Copyright 2020 Washington International Horse Show